khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 This result means that the optimizer estimated it would need to do about 10 random data page reads to execute the query.
 It is based on various factors such as number of pages per table or index the cardinality (number of distinct values) of the indexes, the length of the rows and keys, and the key distribution. **The optimizer does not include the effects of any type of caching in its estimates — it assumes every read will result in a disk I/O operation**.

+**Note** : **The optimizer might not always choose the best plan, for many reasons** such us  wrong statistics,  cost metric is not really the cost of running the query ...

 ## InnoDB Storage Engine Architecture

 InnoDB is MySQL’s default transactional storage engine, as well as the most important and widely used.
 It was created to handle a large number of short-lived transactions that are normally completed rather than rolled back.
 It’s also common for non-transactional storage because of its performance and automatic crash recovery.
 Unless you have a good reason to use a different engine, you can use InnoDB for your tables.